acumos/acumos-onnx-client/docs/tutorial/index.rst

 .. image:: https://gerrit.acumos.org/r/gitweb?p=acumos-onnx-client.git;a=blob_plain;f=docs/images/Capture4.png

 This python client skeleton file is available in the following folder  **super_resolution_zoo/super_resolution_zoo_OnnxClient**

 All steps, in order to fill this python client skeleton, are described below.
 You must filled the part between two lines of "***********"
-You just have to copy/paste the following code snipset below in the right place of the skeleton file.
+You just have to copy/paste the following code snipsets below in the right place of your skeleton file.

 First import your own needed libraries:
 =======================================